mrumkovskis/tresql/docs/language-guide.md

 tresql provides syntax for both querying (SELECT) and data manipulation (INSERT, UPDATE) as well as more complicated SQL constructs like Common Table Expressions (CTE aka WITH queries).

-For other many other examples see also hsqldb [test satements](/src/test/resources/test.txt) and postgresql [test statements](/src/it/resources/pgtest.txt)
+For many other examples see also hsqldb [test satements](/src/test/resources/test.txt) and postgresql [test statements](/src/it/resources/pgtest.txt)

 Data selection